Grief, Loss & Advocacy

 Support for Suicide Survivors

 • Alliance of Hope – was created by suicide survivors for suicide survivors.
-In addition to support, the nonprofit offers an online forum that operates like a 24/7 support group.
+In addition to support groups, Zoom consultations, support groups and resources, the nonprofit offers an online forum that operates like a 24/7 support group.

 • Friends For Survival (FFS) – is a national nonprofit organization for those who are grieving the suicide death of a friend or family member.
 Founded by Marilyn Koenig after one of her sons died by suicide, all staff and volunteers have been personally impacted by a suicide death.
 FFS provides a variety of peer support services that comfort those who are grieving, encourage healing and growth, foster the development of skills to cope with a loss and educate the entire community about the impact of suicide.
 Click on the link to request an introductory packet and current newsletter.